-1 actually wouldn't come out of the House.
-He sent out a 2 representative to receive the papers and we were working 3 with the Union of B.C.
-Indian Chiefs at that time and they 4 helped us hand over these documents with the list, 5 information.
-6 And they took it and they said, "Yes, we're 7 going to do something about this."
-Steven Harper's not 8 here any more so 9 MS. WENDY VAN TONGEREN: We are.
-10 MS. GLADYS RADEK: Yes.
-11 MS. WENDY VAN TONGEREN: So would you like 12 to address the topic of overall how this disappearance of 13 Tamara has influenced your family?
-14 MS. GLADYS RADEK: Sorry.
-15 MS. WENDY VAN TONGEREN: Maybe we should 16 invite that person over here.
-17 MS. GLADYS RADEK: Okay, I'm sorry.
-Can you 18 repeat that?
-19 MS. WENDY VAN TONGEREN: Yes.
-I think we 20 can draw some conclusions of what we've heard so far but 21 I'm just wondering if you want to summarize the impact that 22 this has had on your family that Tamara has gone missing 23 for so long?
-24 MS. GLADYS RADEK: Number one, we love her.
-25 We really, really miss her.
-And we know that there's not

-1 just one Ta amara that's missing.
+1 MS. NAZIEL RADEK: Yes, and we handed it to

+2 a rep. Steven Harper was in power at that time but he

+3 actually wouldn't come out of the House.
+He sent out a

+4 representative to receive the papers and we were working

+5 with the Union of B.C.
+Indian Chiefs at that time and they

+6 helped us hand over these documents with the list,

+7 information.

+8 And they took it and they said, "Yes, we're

+9 going to do something about this."
+Steven Harper's not

+10 here any more so

+11 MS. WENDY VAN TONGEREN: We are.

+12 MS. NAZIEL RADEK: Yes.

+13 MS. WENDY VAN TONGEREN: So would you like

+14 to address the topic of overall how this disappearance of

+15 Tamara has influenced your family?

+16 MS. NAZIEL RADEK: Sorry.

+17 MS. WENDY VAN TONGEREN: Maybe we should

+18 invite that person over here.

+19 MS. NAZIEL RADEK: Okay, I'm sorry.
+Can you

+20 repeat that?

+21 MS. WENDY VAN TONGEREN: Yes.
+I think we

+22 can draw some conclusions of what we've heard so far but

+23 I'm just wondering if you want to summarize the impact that

+24 this has had on your family that Tamara has gone missing

+25 for so long?

+1 MS. NAZIEL RADEK: Number one, we love her.
+2 We really, really miss her.
+And we know that there's not 3 just one Tamara that's missing.
 We know there's hundreds.
-2 We know the ere's thousa nds.

-And I think that losing Tamara has kind of lit a fire in us, in our hearts because we've heard from so many other families the need for justice.
-I think that when I see my family here right now, this is only a small part of our family.
+4 We know there's thousands.
+5 And I think that losing Tamara has kind of 6 lit a fire in us, in our hearts because we've heard from so 7 many other families the need for justice.
+I think that 8 when I see my family here right now, this is only a small 9 part of our family.
 We have a huge family.

-But I think that there needs to be so many changes in the judicial system.
-There needs to be recommendations.
-As far as I know that there's over 700 recommendations across the country that's supposed to be delegated to protect women and children.
-None of us knew this before.

-MS. WENDY VAN TONGEREN: M'hm.

-MS. GLADYS RADEK: We're that family now where we've got somebody that's missing.
-We don't want to be that family.
-But we want to move forward to help other family members too.

-I'll never give up searching for Tamara.

-I'll never give up looking for her or answers as to where she is or what happened to her.
-If she's out there somewhere we want to find her.
+10 But I think that there needs to be so many 11 changes in the judicial system.
+There needs to be 12 recommendations.
+As far as I know that there's over 700 13 recommendations across the country that's supposed to be 14 delegated to protect women and children.
+None of us knew 15 this before.
+16 MS. WENDY VAN TONGEREN: M'hm.
+17 MS. NAZIEL RADEK: We're that family now 18 where we've got somebody that's missing.
+We don't want to 19 be that family.
+But we want to move forward to help other 20 family members too.
+21 I'll never give up searching for Tamara.
+22 I'll never give up looking for her or answers as to where 23 she is or what happened to her.
+If she's out there 24 somewhere we want to find her.
 We want to bring her home.
-We want to hold her and hug her and tell her that we love her, just like all the other family members.
+25 We want to hold her and hug her and tell her that we love